devMEremenko/XcodeBenchmark/ReadMe.md

 **Q: Why is CocoaPods not excluded from git-repo?**
 - The project is also used by non-programmers.
 Let's *keep it simple*.

+**Q: Will it affect my other Xcode projects?**
+- A separate build folder is created for the benchmark run that is then deleted after it finishes.
+The folder goes to about 2.5GB.

 ## Contribution

 - **Preferred:** [Submit a pull request](https://github.com/devMEremenko/XcodeBenchmark/pulls) and add a row to the `Score` section.